goluckyryan/PtolemyGUI/README.md

 1. DWBA.in, this is the input file for the ptolmey
 2. DWBA.output, this is the output file for the ptolmey
 3. DWBA.Ex.txt, this is the excitation energy
+4. DWBA.Xsec.txt, this is the angular distribution in txt format
-4. DWBA.root, this is a root file contains the DWBA angular distribution in TGraph
+5. DWBA.root, this is a root file contains the DWBA angular distribution in TGraph

 # program structure